 SDRP Journal of Plant Science(SDRP-JPS)

-Chromatin Stability and Dynamics: Targeting and Recruitment of Chromatin ModifiersSubmit Manuscript no this topic Topic Articles: 0
+Chromatin Stability and Dynamics: Targeting and Recruitment of Chromatin ModifiersSubmit Manuscript on this topic

 Chromatin, the complex structure that results from the interaction between DNA and nuclear proteins, organises the nuclear genome in the restricted space of the nucleus in which diverse processes occur in the absence of internal membranes. as occurs, for instance, within the cytoplasm thanks to organelle membranes.
 Chromatin structure is highly dynamic allowing the unconstrained but controlled reprogramming of the nuclear processes, such as gene expression, in response to internal and external cues.
 This is particularly important in plants that, as sessile organisms, have to modify their development and growth depending on the combined action of their own internal signals and the environment.